John Armstrong is a strategic thinker who combines balanced counsel with creative energy to deliver communications strategies that work.

 John started his career as a public liaison officer for former Ontario premier William Davis.
 After completing his bachelor's degree from Wilfrid Laurier University in political science, he moved into the private sector as manager of a cable advertising channel in Niagara.

-Going back to school to obtain his Master of Arts degree in political science, John then taught current affairs and the media to Niagara College journalism students and lectured in Canadian studies at Brock University.
+After going back to school to obtain his Master of Arts degree in political science, John taught current affairs and the media to Niagara College journalism students and lectured in Canadian studies at Brock University.

 John started Armstrong Strategy Group in late 2011 to continue to bring his depth of understanding and expertise to clients requiring a comprehensive approach to communications strategy and tactical delivery.